CSTS/Equality Now

 Conceived in late 2005 by Christopher “TheOneTrueB!x” Frankonis, “Can’t Stop the Serenity” (or “Serenity Now/Equality Now” as it was known in it’s first year) included over 41 charity screenings in the United States, Canada, Australia, and New Zealand, most held around June 23 (Joss Whedon’s birthday).
 All to benefit Equality Now, one of writer/director Whedon’s favorite charities.
 And all organised entirely by volunteer fans.
 This staggering achievement raised over US$65,000 and began a movement that is growing stronger each year.
-In 2007, 42 cities in 7 countries raised over US$106,000.
-And in 2008, this grew to 45 cities and over US$107,000 for Equality Now.
-2009 beat all records, with over US$137,000 raised by 50 cities.
-Over US$500,000 has been raised for Equality Now to date.
+The movement has now expanded to incorporate events from May to September each year, as well as a massive global online auction.

 About Equality Now: